Bored of the Rings

 Bored of the Rings is a 1969 parody of J. R. R. Tolkien's The Lord of the Rings.
 This short novel was written by Henry Beard and Douglas Kenney, who later founded National Lampoon.
-It was published in 1969 by Signet for the Harvard Lampoon, and, unusually for a parody, has remained in print for over 40 years.
+It was published in 1969 by Signet for The Harvard Lampoon, and, unusually for a parody, has remained in print for over 50 years.
 It has been translated into at least twelve languages.

 The parody steps through The Lord of the Rings, in turn mocking the prologue, the map, and the main text.
 The text combines slapstick humor with deliberately inappropriate use of brand names.

 Book

 Approach

 The parody closely follows the outline of The Lord of the Rings, lampooning the prologue and map of Middle-earth; its main text is a short satirical summary of Tolkien's plot.
 The witty text combines slapstick humour and deliberately inappropriate use of brand names.
 For example, the carbonated beverages Moxie and Pepsi replace Merry and Pippin.
 Tom Bombadil appears as "Tim Benzedrine", a stereotypical hippie married to "Hashberry".
 Her name alludes to Haight-Ashbury, a district of San Francisco nicknamed Hashbury for its hippie counterculture at that time.
 Saruman is satirised as Serutan, a laxative, who lives in a "mighty fortress" with "pastel pink-and-blue walls" and a "pale-lavender moat crossed by a bright-green drawbridge", giving access to an amusement park for tourists.
 Minas Tirith appears as Minas Troney, designed by Beltelephon the senile.

 Other characters include the boggies (Hobbits) Dildo Bugger of Bug End and Frito Bugger (Bilbo and Frodo Baggins), Goddam (Gollum), and Arrowroot, son of Arrowshirt (Aragorn, son of Arathorn).

+Novelist David Barnett, in a retrospective for The Guardian, notes that the characters also break the fourth wall at times.
+Near the beginning, Frito rolls his eyes and observes that "it was going to be a long epic."
+The fifth chapter, "Some Monsters," concludes as the characters "set out with Frito along the rising gorge that led to the next chapter."